AIBendereL/Digits-classification-Confusion-matrix/README.md

 CNN model, built and trained by me.
 The architecture is COMPLETELY RANDOM.

 ## Evaluation steps
-I use CNN model to predict the input data
+I use CNN model to predict the input data.

-From the model prediction and data true labels, I use torchmetrics to compute the Confusion matrix
+Then, from the model prediction and data true labels, I use torchmetrics to compute the Confusion matrix.

-Then I use seaborn to plot the Confusion Matrix.
+Finally, I use seaborn to plot the Confusion Matrix.

 # Reference
+torchmetrics:

 [torchmetrics.ConfusionMatrix](https://torchmetrics.readthedocs.io/en/stable/classification/confusion_matrix.html)

+seaborn:

 [seaborn.heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html#seaborn.heatmap)